All of the Batman villains from the 60s television series qualify for this trope. Very much so.

 Somewhat subverted by, of all people, the Penguin!
 The Penguin was one of the few Batman villains more closely resembling mob bosses in the Dick Tracy style than murderous psychopaths of pulp era, and writers had been writing such characters for decades on television despite the limits of violence allowed.
 The Penguin's crimes were still over the top, but he was usually the ringleader in stories with multiple villains, and his crimes, while still campy, were typically more threatening than his fellows', like stealing a nuclear sub or engaging in brainwashing and blackmail.
 It's telling that the Dark AgeTim Burton appearance of the character surprised so many people, as many fans thought the Penguin needed little such change.

-Harmony from Buffy the Vampire Slayer, so much so that Buffy outright laughed her ass off when told that Harmony could be a threat to her. ("Harmony has MINIONS?
+Harmony is so brainless that Buffy outright laughed her ass off when told that Harmony could be a threat to her. ("Harmony has MINIONS?
 BWAAAAHAHAHAHAH!!")
 If not for the fact that she has killed and fed on a few civilians (which she really only did because, well, she's a vampire) you'd feel sorry for her.

 In the early days of Xena: Warrior Princess, Joxer the Mighty tried numerous times, in a single episode, to take Gabrielle prisoner for Callisto.
 He failed (hard) each time, to the point where Gabrielle felt bad for him and tried to cheer him up.
 At which point, he lunged again, and she punched him in the face...again.